wngaw/wngaw.github.io/_posts/2020-08-09-python_tips_and_guiding_principles.md

 ### Be mindful of namespace pollution

 Always try to minimize the number of names to be added to your program's namespace.
-When you import a package, be explicit about the submodule that you are importing, don't just import everything.
+When you import a package, be explicit about the submodules that you are importing, don't just import everything.
 Be very careful about creating any global variables as the namespace might collide with another variable in your program and cause a bug.

 Positive example: